 The family moved to 5 Orinsay in 1922.

-He enrolled in the Royal Naval Reserve, S/Ns AX14168, BX8804 and CX7738, on November 2, 1927.
-His record indicates that he was 5ft 9in tall, with brown hair, grey eyes and a fresh complexion.
+On November 2, 1927 he enrolled in the Royal Naval Reserve, Service number AX14168 and re-enrolled under BX8804 and CX7738.
+His records indicate that he was 5ft 9in tall, with brown hair, grey eyes and a fresh complexion.
 Malcolm worked on Banff, Fraserburgh and Stornoway registered fishing boats, including the Daisy and the Flora Smith, until 1936.
 He was unemployed for a year and joined the Merchant Navy.
 Malcolm travelled to the West Indies twice on the SS Tetela and three times on the SS Manistee.
 He made four trips to Montreal on the SS Kirnwood and one to Santos, Brazil on the SS Geddington Court.